bennyrubin/agentic-ebpf/pebble-server/README.md

 # Pebble Server Playground

-This repository hosts a small UDP key/value service backed by the [`pebble`](https://github.com/cockroachdb/pebble) storage engine.
-It is designed as a sandbox for experimenting with reuseport-based load-balancing, eBPF policies, and workload measurements that separately track `GET` and `SCAN` latencies.

-The Go codebase is intentionally compact: a single server binary speaks a tiny text protocol, a dataset loader initialises a Pebble database, and a workload client fires open-loop requests while collecting latency stats.
+This repository hosts a compact UDP service that understands a tiny text protocol and exposes two operations:

+- `GET <key> [request-id]`
+- `SCAN <start_key> <limit> [request-id]`

+The original version of this project backed those calls with a Pebble key/value store.
+The current incarnation simulates storage behaviour by sleeping for a configurable amount of time on each request (default: 10µs for GET, 2ms for SCAN) while keeping the rest of the infrastructure – workload generator, eBPF-based load balancers, Docker helpers, and experiment orchestration – intact.

 ---